Spectral Gradient Descent Mitigates Anisotropy-Driven Misalignment: A Case Study in Phase Retrieval: Introduction

 { We study the training dynamics of SpecGD in an anisotropic phase retrieval setting and compare it with GD.
 Our goal is to understand the mechanism by which SpecGD interacts with anisotropic data and how this affects the global learning trajectory.
 Below, we summarize our findings.

 \begin{itemize}[leftmargin=*] \item \textbf{SpecGD as a sign-based update in an adaptive basis.} We show that the learning dynamics of both SpecGD and GD admit an exact reduction to a three-dimensional invariant manifold capturing the evolution of the \emph{signal}, spurious \emph{spike}, and isotropic \emph{bulk} components.
 On this reduced manifold, SpecGD performs a sign-based (scale-invariant) gradient update, not in the ambient Euclidean basis.
 This adaptive normalization fundamentally alters how the algorithm interacts with anisotropy, preventing amplification of uninformative directions that dominate GD dynamics.
-Compare the spike coefficient $b_k$ in Figure~\ref{fig:pop_abcr_side_by_side_rev} to see the difference of reactions to the anisotropy. \item \textbf{Stage-wise learning dynamics.} We show that the learning dynamics exhibit two-stage structures.
+Compare the spike coefficient $b_k$ in Figure~\ref{fig:pop_abcr_side_by_side_rev} to see the difference in their responses to anisotropy. \item \textbf{Stage-wise learning dynamics.} We show that the learning dynamics exhibit a two-stage structure.
 During the \emph{growth stage} (Stage~I) of SpecGD, all of the \{signal, spike, bulk\} coefficients grow simultaneously.
-Then, the \emph{alignment stage} (Stage~II) follows, where the signal coefficient continues to grow and align with the signal direction eventually, while the \{spike, bulk\} coefficient saturate.
+Then, the \emph{alignment stage} (Stage~II) follows, where the signal coefficient continues to grow and align with the signal direction eventually, while the \{spike, bulk\} coefficients saturate.

 In the growth stage, SpecGD amplifies all \{signal, spike, bulk\} coefficients at comparable rates; GD heterogeneously amplifies so that the spike coefficient quickly dominates the \{signal, bulk\} coefficients, driven by the anisotropic data covariance.
 Compare the Stage~I $(a_k,b_k,c_k)$ curves in Figure~\ref{fig:pop_abcr_side_by_side_rev}.